laurathepluralized/multi-agent-data-analysis/README.md

 directory.
-Future work on this application will see the data upload feature interact with the entire set of visualization and analysis tools, but for the current iteration, the following filepaths can be modified in the code to try different datasets.
+Future work on this application will see the data upload feature interact with the entire set of visualization and analysis tools, but for the current iteration, the filepaths can be modified in the code to try different datasets.
 The included datasets are described below: